 Willem-Alexander stepped down after acceding to the Dutch throne in April.
-He likely will be replaced by KLM executive Camiel Eurlings in an election Tuesday.
+He will likely be replaced by KLM executive Camiel Eurlings in an election on Tuesday.

-Willem-Alexander became an IOC member in 1998 and said “in no way this means I’m distancing myself from the values” of the IOC and the Olympic Movement.
+Willem-Alexander, who became an IOC member in 1998, said “in no way this means I’m distancing myself from the values” of the IOC and the Olympic Movement.